RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/carbohydrates/GlycanRelaxMover.md

 ### Common Settings

-_rounds &size_
+_rounds &size_ default=75
-- default = 75
-- desc = Number of rounds to use for Glycan Relax.
+- Number of rounds to use for Glycan Relax.
          Total rounds is this # times number of glycan residues in movemap

 _scorefxn &score_
-- default = always the rosetta_default (Currently Talaris1014)
-- desc = Particular scorefunction to use.
+- Particular scorefunction to use.
          Passing -include_sugars to Rosetta, will add sugar-specific terms to the default score funciton.
          If you are passing your own scorefxn, make sure to add these (currently only sugar_bb at a weight of 1.
+- default=always the rosetta_default (Currently Talaris1014)

 _ref_pose_name &name_
-- desc = Set a specific refpose name to use.
+- Set a specific refpose name to use.
 Useful if trimming protein as well as building up or down glycans.

 ### Residue Selection

-_task_operations & operations_
-- default = Glycan OH groups and Neighbor protein residues
-- desc = Set a particular set of task operations to use for packing.
-Yes, design is actually possible here.

 _residue_selector &selector_name_
-- default  = All Glycan Residues
-- desc = Use residue selectors to select residues for which we will model.
+- Use residue selectors to select residues for which we will model.

 _MoveMap & mm_
-- default = All Glycan Residues
-- desc = Use a MoveMap to select residues for which we will model.
+- Use a MoveMap to select residues for which we will model.

 _branch &string_
-_branches &string,&string&string_
+_branches &string,&string,&string_
-- default = All Glycan Residues
-- desc = Specify a particular resnum for which we will model everything 'out' from this for that glycan(s)
+- Specify a particular resnum for which we will model everything 'out' from this for that glycan(s)
          Still useful, but much functionality has been superseeded by the GlycanResidueSelector in combination with the GlycanTreeSelector

+_task_operations & operations_
+- Set a particular set of task operations to use for packing.
+Yes, design is actually possible here.
+- default = Glycan OH groups and Neighbor protein residues

 ### Starting Glycans

-_random_start &bool_
+_random_start &bool_ default=false
-- default = false
-- desc = Randomize the starting glycans set to move before the protocol.
+- Randomize the starting glycans set to move before the protocol.
 Used to create increased diversity.
          This is recommended if doing de-novo glycan modeling, or you have just glycosylated using the SimpleGlycosylateMover.

-_sugar_bb_start &bool_
+_sugar_bb_start &bool_ default=false
-- default = false
-- desc = Randomize the starting glycans using sugar bb data before the protocol.
+- Randomize the starting glycans using sugar bb data before the protocol.
          Results in generally better structures than random start, but lower quantity of great poses.
          IE - less crap, but less enrichment of super-great structures.

 ### Fine Control

-_kt &real_
+_kt &real_ default=2.0
-- default = 2.0
-- desc = KT for GlycanRelaxMover
+- KT for GlycanRelaxMover

-_pymol_movie &bool_
+_pymol_movie &bool_ default=false
-- default = false
-- desc = Make a movie of accepts and trials by outputing frames (as pymol does not currently recieve the needed LINK/CONNECT records when sent through the pymol mover/observer system).
+- Make a movie of accepts and trials by outputing frames (as pymol does not currently recieve the needed LINK/CONNECT records when sent through the pymol mover/observer system).

-_final_min &bool_
+_final_min &bool_ default=true
-- default = true
-- desc = Do a final minimization of glycans after glycan relax protocol?
+- Do a final minimization of glycans after glycan relax protocol?

 <!--- END_INTERNAL -->